AsmaZgo/AsmaZgo.github.io/_posts/2023-06-01-recommender-system.markdown

 This article focuses specifically on the online component.
 In this subsystem, a user submits a request through a REST API, for instance.
 The request is then forwarded to an application server that encompasses the recommender functions.
 In our architecture, we propose utilizing a load balancer to provide increased scalability, performance, reliability, and redundancy to the service layer [].
 Scaling this layer horizontally enables us to handle requests from billions of users and deliver improved response times by minimizing throughput.

-As depicted in the architecture, the recommender module consists of two components: (i) a content filtering algorithm that identifies relevant videos for each user based on their profile and historical viewing data, and (ii) a ranking algorithm that assigns scores to the recommended videos.
+As depicted in the architecture, the recommender module consists of two components: (i) a content filtering (CF) algorithm that identifies relevant videos for each user based on their profile and historical viewing data, and (ii) a ranking algorithm that assigns scores to the recommended videos.

-The techniques employed in content filtering can range from basic approaches, such as simple similarity matching, to more advanced methods involving deep neural network models.
-In this particular example, we focus on utilizing a model for the content filtering algorithm.
+The techniques employed in content filtering (CF) can range from basic approaches, such as simple similarity matching, to more advanced methods involving deep neural network models.
+In this particular example, we focus on utilizing a model as hinted in the above paragraphs.
+At inference, the CF algorithm reads the model from the model store and other relevant features (e.g. user profile data) from the features store and predicts the best movies that match the user and it's viewing history.
+In this architecture, we utilize an in-memory caching system to reduce data retrieval latencies that may arise when accessing a slower storage layer.

+After generating the recommendation, the algorithm sends business metrics like turnover and click rates, and system-level metadata like the inference timestamp and its response time to the model store.
+These metrics help in (i) assisting the decision-making process behind triggering the model retraining and (ii) feeding the monitoring dashboard.
+Triggering the retraining of the model can occur in a timely manner (for instance, daily model retraining).
+It can also result from reaching a certain threshold due to data drift and concept drift events.

 {% include disqus.html %}